 - 1. Explain undergraduate program policies, processes, structure, schedules and resources. - 2.
-Discuss the professional expectations of a medical student. - 3.
-Reflect on the development of professional identity as a medical student. - 4.
-Describe practices to optimize safety in the clinical workplace.
+Apply principles of critical self-reflection to support effective self-directed learning. - 3.
+Discuss the professional expectations of a medical student. - 4.
+Reflect on the development of professional identity as a medical student. - 5.
+Identify the importance of proper attribution of others' work. - 6.
+Demonstrate correct usage of International Committee of Medical Journal Editors' style to write citations. - 7.
+Describe practices to optimize safety in the clinical workplace. - 8.
+Describe ethical principles for conducting healthcare research.